Peru entry requirements for Brazil passport holders

 Hotel booking or host invitation

-Carry a printed or digital copy of your hotel reservation or a letter of invitation from your host.
-Officers rarely ask for it, but having it ready avoids delays at the counter.
+Carry a hotel reservation or a letter of invitation from your host.
+Officers rarely ask for it, but having it ready avoids delays if they do.

 Recommended